 What recourse would you have after an accident?

 You can be certain that the insurance adjusters and their defense counsel would raise this medical emergency defense as a bar against your claim, meaning they would rely on this defense to pay you nothing for your property damage or your physical injury.
+For health cost, you should do insurance you can check all details here on Insurance 2000.
 You may be left “holding the bag” so to speak for repairing or replacing your vehicle, as well as your medical costs/expenses; all for an accident that was caused by the other driver!
 This nightmare only gets worse if your auto insurance only provides for liability coverage and/or you do not have adequate medical insurance.
 Circumstances are different during a pandemic, so read into what happens after an accident here.

 During our current viral pandemic, the scenario described above isn’t an unrealistic fantasy.
 It could definitely happen to anyone, and we’re all just hoping it doesn’t happen to us.
 However, wishful thinking without knowledge and planning is naiveté, at best.
 In these situations, your best bet is to retain legal counsel with knowledge and experience with personal injury cases, including passenger vehicle accidents, as early in the process as possible.